ubisoft/vrtist/README.md

 Currently only characters from Mixamo.com are meant to be imported.

 **Known issues**:
-- If all mixamo characters can be imported with animation, some will not be editable.
 - Some textures might not be identical between runs.
+- Projects from previous version can not be imported
+- This version has not been tested with Mixer.

 **Disclaimer**: This project is in alpha state and actively developed.
 Do not use it to edit your production assets without a backup or you might break them.